 Fellows are expected to reside in or around Princeton or demonstrate to the program's satisfaction the ability to be on campus daily and on short notice.
 Fellows are expected to pursue their own research and to be active contributors to the intellectual life of UCHV.
 This includes participating in a weekly seminar to discuss work in progress.
 Candidates must have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
 Typically, Fellows hold faculty positions at other universities or colleges; in exceptional cases, we consider applications from independent scholars when there is a high level of scholarly achievement.
 This is not a postdoctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.

 The fellowship typically extends from September 1 to June 1.
 Fellows receive a stipend paid in nine equal installments.
 Ordinarily, home institutions provide a portion of their salaries in addition to benefits, although this is not a requirement.
 Independent scholars are eligible to apply.

 Main considerations are the following:

 *The significance of the proposed research and its relevance to the purposes of the University Center for Human Values

 *The quality of a candidate's previous research and the contribution the candidate is likely to make in the future

-The likelihood that the research would benefit from being conducted in the University Center environment.
+*The likelihood that the research would benefit from being conducted at UCHV

 HOW TO APPLY

-- A scholarly paper (of no more than 12,000 words, not including bibliography) written in the past three years;
+2. A scholarly paper (no more than 12,000 words) written in the past three years

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.